benashford/redis-async-rs/README.md

 ### Tokio compatibility

-Version 0.8 supports both Tokio 0.3 and Tokio 0.2 (because many other libraries are Tokio 0.2 only still).
-Tokio 0.3 is the default.
-To enable Tokio 0.2: disable default features and enable `tokio02`.
+Tokio 1.0 is the default.
+Backward compatibility for Tokio 0.2 is available by disabling default features and enabling `tokio02`.

 ## Other clients